sanjaesan/numeris/README.md

 ## Overview

-Invoice Server is a microservice ritten in Go, and uses [gRPC](https://grpc.io) to define and implement its application programming interface (API).
+Invoice Server is a microservice written in Go, and uses [gRPC](https://grpc.io) to define and implement its application programming interface (API).